IPS-LMU/soundChangeR/README.md

 ## Updates

 Updates of `soundChangeR` can be checked for and installed by repeating the `install_github()` command as shown above.
+This version allowes for property-specific phonologisation; e.g. on a specific stem.

 ## Citation & Reading Material